Itiviti/gradle-ikvm-plugin/README.md

 More options:

-    // ikvmCompile allows to provide 3rd Party DLLs to the process (provided the dlls are available in some repository of yours) dependencies {
+    // ikvmcompile allows to provide 3rd Party DLLs to the process (provided the dlls are available in some repository of yours) dependencies {
-        ikvmCompile group: 'foo', name: 'bar', version: '1.0', type: '.dll' }
+        ikvmcompile group: 'foo', name: 'bar', version: '1.0', type: '.dll' }

     ikvm {